cz-light/folo-finance-tracker/README.md

 # folo-finance-tracker
-A full-stack web app where users log income and expenses, categorize transactions, set monthly budgets, and visualize spending trends over time.
-Deployed publicly with JWT auth, a REST API, and a PostgreSQL backend.
-This hits every checkbox SWE hiring managers look for: auth, CRUD, relational DB, deployed frontend + backend, and tests.
+Full-stack personal finance tracker built with React, Node.js, and PostgreSQL.
+Features JWT auth, expense categorization, budget limits, and a real-time spending dashboard.
+Deployed on Vercel and Render.